 Whereas bolting a wheel and pedals to a desk was once enough to call yourself a simulation rally racer, this sub-genre of gaming has since evolved into something far more elaborate.
 Today’s sim fanatics build up colossal, multi-monitor racing rigs fitted with custom-made gauges.
 They even wear helmets and buy licensed peripherals covered with the hide of a real dead cow.
 To them, titles like Dirt Rally (or F1) are no longer games; they are the means to invite the real experience of motorsport into their homes.

-On the other hand, you’ll find gamers like me who just want to experience that exhilaration of off-road racing without resorting to the strict (and frankly pricey) demands of the sim scene.
-Here Codemasters has had our back since 2007 with the Colin McRae Dirt franchise – a collection of games that never forgot how much fun racing in mud, dust and sand can should be.
+On the other hand, you’ll find noobs like me who just want to cut straight to that exhilaration of off-road racing without resorting to the strict (and frankly pricey) demands of the sim scene.
+Here Codemasters had our back since 2007 with the Colin McRae Dirt franchise – a collection of games that never forgot how much fun racing in mud, dust and sand can should be.

 Dirt 5, therefore, represents an entirely different turn (pun intended) for this franchise.
 There was an obvious evolution from Dirt 1- 4 as Codemasters gradually expanded and refined the basic gameplay, but with Dirt 5 it feels as if they threw out the baby with the bathwater.
-Several of the basic components from previous entries are present, and the gameplay is at its best when they are given the chance to shine.
-At the same time, I had difficulty believing that this is a new Dirt game.
+Several basic components from previous entries are present, and the gameplay is at its strongest when they are given priority.
+At the same time, I had great difficulty believing that this is a new Dirt game – it just feels too different.

 Talk Dirt to me

-One of the first things that instantly hit me with Dirt 5 was also one of the game’s best aspects: The soundtrack.
-Music has always been an important factor in previous Dirt entries, but the tunes in those games mainly served to smooth out the transitions between gameplay and menu screens.
+One of the first things that hit me with Dirt 5 was also one of the game’s best aspects: The soundtrack.
+Music has always been important in previous Dirt entries, but the tunes in older games mainly served to smooth out the transitions between gameplay and menu screens.